lhowell55/Qliksense.Extension.amPieChart/README.md

 ![AmPieChart](piechart/amPieChart.png)

+## Installation Procedures

+Download "Qliksense.Extension.amPieChart-master.zip" file.

+## Installing Extension into Qlik Sense Desktop
+Locate .zip file with extension and unzip it.
+Open the unzipped folder to find another folder "qs-amPieChart" inside.
+Copy that folder and navigate to documents/qlik/sense/extensions and paste the folder there.
+Keey the folder name the same.

+# Installing Extension into Qlik Sense Server
+Go to your QMC and, in the navigation menu on the left, under “Manage Resources”, click “Extensions”.

+Then, in the action bar at the bottom of the screen, click “Import”

+Click “Choose File” in the popup and navigate to the folder, "Qliksense.Extension.amPieChart-master.zip" that was downloaded, select it, then click “Import”.

 ## How to use
 Import qs-amPieChart.zip into your qliksense dev-hub extensions folder.
 The folder name is IMPORTANT.
 If you need to change it, then you will also need to modify the 'qs-amPieChart.js' code here: